exoji2e/hashcode2018-qualification/README.md

 |sum| 49,267,243|

-After the competition we did some clean ups and improvmenets resluting in:
+After the competition we did some clean ups and improvements resluting in:

 |Testcase | Score|
 |---|---:|